MohideenSheikSulaiman/SwiftConnect/Example/Debugging.md

 ### Debugging Network Requests

-Debugging network requests can be a real bane and nightmare, the famous phrase that we always hear "It works on Postman" its your own fault but Connect makes debugging network requests really easy.
+Debugging network requests can be a real bane and nightmare, the famous phrase that we always hear "It works on Postman" its your own fault but SwiftConnect makes debugging network requests really easy.
 First of all any request that goes out of your device will be logged to the console automatically and can be seen in this format

 ```bash